 The cards were completed by a folded itinerary, mounted in a glassine envelope on the back of each card.
 We layered the itinerary over a black and white geometric pattern and teal card stock, also accented in gold foil.

 We also created complimentary thank you notecards and coasters which became part of a favor box for each guest.

 Happy Friday everyone!
 And thank you so much for all of your kind words about the OSBP redesign – it has made my heart so very happy this week!
 That, and I booked a long overdue (and much, much needed) beach vacation to celebrate the husband’s birthday in a couple of weeks.
 I can’t wait to escape this never ending winter and bury my toes in the sand for a few days!
 Can.
 Not.
 Wait.
 But in the meantime…

 This week on Oh So Beautiful Paper:

-That’s it for me this week!
-I hope you all have a wonderful weekend, and I’ll see you back here on Monday – when I’ll start sharing some of my favorite holiday cards! xoxo
+That’s it for us this week!
+I hope you all have a wonderful weekend, and I’ll see you back here next week! xoxo

 These adorable bridal luncheon invitations from Rafftruck Designs had me at the envelope liners: a swatch of vibrant Liberty of London fabric that the bride planned to use in her backyard wedding.
 Starting with the fabric as inspiration, Dara from Rafftruck Designs chose a bright summer color palette and sweet script font for the invitation design.
 Lovely!